SunTheCoder/SunTheCoder/README.md

 - **Always learning**—exploring **Go/Golang, DevOps, Docker, Next.js, and AI tools** to **push my skill set further**.

 ## **What I Build**
-I specialize in **JavaScript/TypeScript, Express, Python/Flask, iOS/Swift, React, Redux, and UI frameworks like Chakra & Tailwind**, creating **scalable, intuitive applications** that drive **efficiency, accessibility, and impact**.
+I specialize in **JavaScript/TypeScript, Express, Python/Flask, iOS/Swift, Nextjs, React, Cloud & Micro-service Architecture, and UI frameworks like Chakra & Tailwind**, creating **scalable, intuitive applications** that drive **efficiency, accessibility, and impact**.

 Whether it’s **an engaging museum app** or **a civic tool that strengthens communities**, I focus on solutions that make a difference.